mazleon/ai-agent-programming-hero/README.md

 ## Features

 - **Weather Agent**: Provides current weather information and time for various cities.
-- **Phone Shop Agent**: A comprehensive phone shop assistant with RAG capabilities that can:
+- **Phone Shop Agent**: A comprehensive phone shop assistant with FastMCP + RAG capabilities that can:
-  - Provide phone specifications, prices, and comparisons
+  - Access real-time phone specifications, prices, and inventory from SQLite database
+  - Provide current offers and promotional deals
+  - Compare phones with detailed specifications
-  - Answer warranty policy questions using document retrieval
+  - Answer warranty policy questions using document retrieval (RAG)
   - Help with replacement and return procedures
   - Provide customer support information
   - Search through all store policies and procedures